-Corporate sponsorship enables the Academy — as it does for nonprofit organizations and associations nationwide — to build awareness of the Academy and our members; to share science-based information and new research with members; and to enable the Academy to reach millions more consumers with our messages than would otherwise be possible.
+Corporate sponsorship enables the Academy — as it does for nonprofit organizations and associations nationwide — to build awareness of the Academy and our members; to share science-based information and new research with members; and to enable the Academy to reach a wider consumer audience with our messages than would otherwise be possible.

 Sponsorships are a common occurrence among nonprofit organizations.
 According to a 2012 study by the consulting and research firm IEG, approximately two-thirds of nonprofits either have corporate sponsorships or are seeking them.